quasar098/midi-playground/README.md

 start program with `python3 main.py`

 if you are going to contribute, it would be really cool if you completed items on the todo list (see below for link)

+build command: `pyinstaller main.py --noconsole --onefile --clean --hidden-import glcontext`

 ## how to do custom songs now?